IBM just announced the 5 finalists in its competition to disrupt disaster aid

 - Sparrow is a new kind of medical platform, aggregating all types of victim information, medical records, and status updates in one place so victims can share everything easily with doctors.

-The winner, which will be announced in October, will receive $200,000 from the IBM Linux Foundation (among other philanthropic partners) to build an open-sourced prototype.
+The winner, which will be announced in October, will receive $200,000 from IBM and work with IBM and the Linux Foundation to build an open-sourced prototype.
 They will also gain access to IBM’s Code and Response initiative, which provides more funding and pro-bono assistance from the company’s Corporate Service Corps program.

 IBM launched Call for Code in 2018, as part of a $30 million effort to bring technological innovation to places in the world that didn’t usually see the benefits.
 Code and Response is part of an additional $25 million initiative to help scale those ideas more quickly.
 The 2018 winner, Project Owl, designed easily deployable hexagonal rubber balls that can be airdropped over disaster zones.
 Each houses a miniature Wi-Fi relay that can sync up with the others to create a makeshift mobile network.